-VIF2016 refers to the updated population and household projections Victoria in Future 2016 produced by the Department of Environment, Land, Water and Planning.
+VIF2019 refers to the updated population and household projections Victoria in Future 2019 produced by the Department of Environment, Land, Water and Planning.

-VIF2015 and VIF2014 refers to the previous population and household projections Victoria in Future 2015 and Victoria in Future 2014 superseded by VIF2016.
+VIF2016 refers to the previous population and household projections Victoria in Future 2016 which have been superseded by VIF2019.

 Greater Melbourne refers to the Melbourne Greater Capital City Statistical area as defined by the Australian Bureau of Statistics (ABS).
-Victoria's Regions refers to the remaining 8 Statistical Areas Level 4 (SA4) either as individual regions or in total: Ballarat, Bendigo, Geelong, Hume, Latrobe – Gippsland, North West, Shepparton, Warrnambool and South West.
-Maps of these areas are available at www.abs.gov.au.
+Victorian Regions refers to the remaining 8 Statistical Areas Level 4 (SA4) either as individual regions or in total: Ballarat; Bendigo; Geelong; Hume; Latrobe – Gippsland; North West; Shepparton; Warrnambool and South West.
+Maps of these areas are available on the ABS web site.

 For definitions of demographic terms, refer to the Glossary.

-Victoria in Future (or VIF) is the official state government projection of population and households across Victoria.
-The Forward Policy and Research Branch of the Department of Environment, Land, Water & Planning produces the projections.
+Victoria in Future (or VIF) is the official state government projection of population and households across Victoria, produced by the Land Use & Population Research team of the Department of Environment, Land, Water & Planning.

-VIF2016 was released in 2016 and is the most up to date set of projections.
-The projections use the Estimated Resident Population (ERP) at 30 June 2015 as the base population.
-Data from 2011 to 2015 uses ERP while 2016 is the first year of the projected numbers.
-VIF2016 supersedes VIF2015 which was based on the population estimates as at 30 June 2014.
+VIF2019 was released in 2019 and is the most up to date set of projections.
+The projections use the Estimated Resident Population (ERP) at 30 June 2018 as the base population (as published in Demographic Statistics (ABS 3101.0 September 2018).
+This is the most recent official population which is available for all geographic levels.

 VIF projections are an important guide for planning and building for our future.
 State and local governments and agencies use the projections to plan for land use and development, infrastructure, services and programs.
 Developers and businesses use them to analyse potential markets, for example future demands for dwellings, goods and services and labour supply.